pebble-dev/developer.rebble.io/source/tutorials/js-watchface-tutorial/part1.md

 ## Watchface Basics

-Watchface are essentially long running applications that update the display at a regular interval (typically once a minute, or when specific events occur).
+Watchfaces are essentially long running applications that update the display at a regular interval (typically once a minute, or when specific events occur).
 By minimizing the frequency that the screen is updated, we help to conserve battery life on the watch.

 The main entry point for the watchface is `/src/rocky/index.js`, so we'll start by editing this file.
+You can remove the sample content provided for the code given below.

 The very first thing we must do is include the Rocky.js library, which gives us access to the APIs we need to create a Pebble watchface.